 To see detailed structure around the jet direction, we also show the jet energy and momentum shapes,

-scaled by their vacuum results for the range $0\leq\theta\leq 1.5$ in the insets of Fig.~\ref{fig:plots}.
-The results for the expanding medium are compared with the experimental data of PbPb/pp jet shape ratio at 5.02A TeV for reference.
-The results from our semi-realistic medium capture the modification pattern in the data well, especially in the outward case, which is the more typical environment experienced by reconstructed jets.
+scaled by their vacuum results for the range $0\leq\theta\leq 1.5$ in Fig.~\ref{fig:2}.
+The results for the expanding medium are compared with the experimental data of PbPb/$pp$ jet shape ratios for inclusive jets with $p^{\mathrm{jet}}_{T}>120~\mathrm{GeV}$.
+In addition, comparisons are also made with experimental data for jets that are expected to experience similar background flows in back-to-back dijet events: leading jets vs. jets in following flow (outward) and subleading jets vs. jets in opposing flow (intward).
+The modification pattern in the inclusive jet data is captured well by the results from our semi-realistic medium, especially in the outward case, which gives the more typical environment in the medium for inclusive jets.